Candombe: Uruguayan Candombe performance

+The role of the female vedette became an important feature of Uruguayan candombe comparsas in the 20th century.
+Martha Gularte, a candombe dancer and choreographer, was one of the pioneers of the role and became a prominent symbol of Uruguayan Carnival and Afro-Uruguayan culture.

 Candombe is performed regularly in the streets of old Montevideo's south neighbourhood in January and February, during Uruguay's Carnival period, and also in the rest of the country.
 All the comparsas, of which there are 80 or 90 in existence, participate in a massive Carnival parade called Las Llamadas ("calls") and vie with each other in official competitions in the Teatro de Verano theatre.
 During Las Llamadas, members of the comparsa often wear costumes that reflect the music's historical roots in the slave trade, such as sun hats and black face-paint.
 The monetary prizes are modest; more important aspects include enjoyment, the fostering of a sense of pride and the winning of respect from peers.

 Intense performances can cause damage to red blood cells, which manifests as rust-colored urine immediately after drumming.